Single Market

 The Single Market is a foundation of the European project and is essential to the EU’s continued prosperity.

 The Single Market provides for harmonised legislation in the EU and guarantees the free movement of goods across EU borders.
-Allowing businesses to operate under the same set of rules in all Member States is also a major enabler of economies of scale driving investment in innovation.
+Allowing businesses to operate under the same set of rules in all Member States is also a major enabler of economies of scale, driving competitiveness and investment in innovation.

-As former Italian Prime Minister Enrico Letta highlights in his “Much More Than a Market” report, the Single Market plays a pivotal role in facilitating the EU’s Green and Digital transitions, further emphasising its critical importance to Europe’s future prosperity and sustainability.
-Considering the former, a functioning European market is essential for the competitiveness of European businesses.
+As highlighted in the reports “Much More Than a Market” and “The Future of European Competitiveness”, by former Italian Prime Ministers Enrico Letta and Mario Draghi respectively, the Single Market plays a pivotal role in facilitating the EU’s Green and Digital transitions, further emphasising its critical importance to Europe’s future prosperity and sustainability.
+Considering the former, a functioning European market is essential to preserve the competitive edge of European businesses.

 Packaging and Single Market